mprochnow/mpddns/README.md

 You need a (Linux) server in the Internet and a domain with access to the nameserver settings.
 Create a NS record for a sub-domain of your domain (e.g. home.example.com) which points to your server.
-On the server install and run the *mpdns* server.
-Run periodically the *mpdns* client from within your home network to update the sub-domain with the IP of your Internet access.
+On the server install and run the *mpddns* server.
+Run periodically the *mpddns* client from within your home network to update the sub-domain with the IP of your Internet access.